KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-details.md

     <!--*** When the panel is not 100% wide/tall the north, south etc. prefixes becomes *north-mini*, *south-mini* etc. .
 Please note that if KRunner <menuchoice>Positioning</menuchoice> is set to <menuchoice>Top edge of screen</menuchoice> (which is default), then Plasma treats it as not 100% wide north panel.-->
     * All prefixes fallback to a no prefix version when not available
     * if a prefix called *shadow* is available, it will be used as a drop shadow for the panel when compositing is available.
+  * **/plasmoidheading.svg**: The header or footer of a widget/notification popup.
+It has 2 frames with the following prefixeds:
+    * *header*: most widgets have the heading at the top
+    * *footer*: popups originating from a top panel usually
   * **/plot-background.svg**: a background for plotter (graph) widgets, such as the plots in ksysguard
   * **/scrollbar.svg** : the classical *elevator* scrollbar, must have the following elemens : *arrow-up*, *mouseover-arrow-up*, *sunken-arrow-up*, same 3 elements for *arrow-left*, *arrow-right* and *arrow-bottom*.
 It can have an element called *hint-scrollbar-size* that says at what size the scrollbar should be rendered (width if vertical, height if horizontal).
 It must also have frames with the following prefixes:
     * *slider*